08 August 2022

-Andrea Gatto, a research fellow at the University of Greenwich, notes that this study’s findings are consistent with prior energy economics research but also “add new findings and perspectives to the economics of oil production and the consequences of shifts in market demand,” and is enthusiastic about the work’s potential to stimulate further exploration of the links between energy market economics and emissions.
+Andrea Gatto, development economist at Wenzhou-Kean University, China, notes that this study’s findings are consistent with prior energy economics research but also “add new findings and perspectives to the economics of oil production and the consequences of shifts in market demand,” and is enthusiastic about the work’s potential to stimulate further exploration of the links between energy market economics and emissions.

 - Masnadi, M.S. et al. Global carbon intensity of crude oil production.
 Science 361, 851–853 (2018).